 He previously has served as Executive Director of the Sacramento Water Forum and General Manager of the El Dorado County Water Agency.
 In the 1980’s, Jonas served on the team that secured Federal Wild and Scenic River protection for more than 1,200 miles of California rivers.

-Johnnie recently joined the PCL staff and was the Operations Director for Friends of the River for the last 12 years where he managed communications, operations, and coordinated the California Rivers Day.
+Johnnie joined the PCL staff in 2016.
 Johnnie supports the League’s staff, board, and affiliates in organization operations and communications and manages our federal Renewal Fuel Standards Reform Campaign to protect native grasslands, wetlands, and forests from unsustainable conversion into agricultural lands for corn-soybean bio-fuels.
 He also plays a key role in advancing the League’s organizational management systems, including fund development and communications programs.
+Prior to joining PCL’s staff Johnnie was the Operations Director for Friends of the River for 12 years where he managed communications, operations, and coordinated the California Rivers Day.
 Johnnie has almost two decades of experience in nonprofit administration, program management, and environmental policy.
 Johnnie studied government at Sacramento State, is an avid flat-water kayaker, and can often be found kayaking the Sacramento-San Joaquin Delta, Mono Lake, and the many rivers of Northern California.